York Light Infantry Volunteers: Uniform

 The York Light Infantry Volunteers wore green uniforms with black facings and white crossbelts, based on that of the 95th Rifles.
-While green was the traditional colour of rifle regiments, it was not exclusively worn by them.
+While green was the traditional colour of British rifle regiments, it was not exclusively worn by them.
 The collar, cuffs, and shoulder straps were black with white lace, with white metal buttons for the other ranks and silver for the officers.
-The uniform style was similar to that of the Dutch Emigrant Brigade, with the blue-grey trousers of the latter being replaced with green.
-The regiment also had a morning parade dress uniform, which was white with black collar, shoulder straps, and facings.
+The uniform style was similar to that of the King's Dutch Brigade, with the blue-grey trousers of the latter being replaced with green.
+The regiment also had a morning parade dress uniform, which was white with black collars, shoulder straps and facings.
 Sashes worn for rank identification were crimson, but did not have the traditional stripe running through them in the colour of the unit's facings.
-They wore a black stovepipe shako, likely with a bugle badge, until December 1813 when this was changed to the infantry "Belgic" shako.
+YLIV troops wore a black stovepipe shako, likely with a bugle badge, until December 1813 when this was changed to the new "Belgic" shako.
 This later shako has been recorded as being white or brown by different sources.
 While the regiment was designated as light infantry, it carried drums rather than the more traditional bugle alongside its white accoutrements.